RamonMaximiliano/rocket-react/README.md

 The name is because I did it while learning some basic react concepts in a rocketseat course

-This is the very first react project I was able to finish by myself, of course, searching some specifics details on internet
+This is the very first react project I was able to finish by myself.

 The title name and picture are being taken from GitHub's API